sysfatal/sysfatal.github.io/passwords.md

 > Do not require that memorized secrets be changed arbitrarily (e.g., periodically)
 > unless there is a user request or evidence of authenticator compromise.

-Según el NIST Special Publication 800-63B, del 2018:

-> Do not require that memorized secrets be changed arbitrarily (e.g., periodically)
-> unless there is a user request or evidence of authenticator compromise

 Aquí tenéis más argumentos que dar a esos _expertos_ cuando os repitan frases como la de arriba: